 - If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
-You pay the same percentage regardless of whether the prescription is for a full month's supply or for fewer days.
-However, because the entire drug cost will be lower if you get less than a full month's supply, the amount you pay will be less. - If you are responsible for a copayment for the drug, your copay will be based on the number of days of the drug that you receive.
-We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug you receive.
+Since the coinsurance is based on the total cost of the drug, your cost will be lower since the total cost for the drug will be lower. - If you are responsible for a copayment for the drug, you will only pay for the number of days of the drug that you receive instead of a whole month.
+We will calculate the amount you pay per day for your drug (the "daily costsharing rate") and multiply it by the number of days of the drug you receive.